SushiLab/mVIRs/README.md

 ### mvirs.output.fasta

 The `mvirs.output.fasta` is a fasta file with the potential prophage regions that were extracted from the reference.
-The header of the fasta includes information on source scaffold, start and end coordinates of the potential prophage, number of supporting OPRS, the number of supporting clipped alignments and the fraction of the scaffold that is covered by the extracted region.
+The header of the fasta includes information on source scaffold, start and end coordinates of the potential prophage, number of supporting OPRs, the number of supporting clipped alignments and the fraction of the scaffold that is covered by the extracted region.

 ```
 >SalmonellaLT2:1213986-1255756	ORPs=3868-HSs=1473-SF=0.852597